iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 * And a few other files.

 > **QUESTIONS:**
+>
 > * Look at the report file `turtle.fa.iqtree`.
 >
-> * What is the best-fit model?
-What do you know about this model?
+> * What is the best-fit model name?
+What do you know about this model? (see [substitution models](../doc/Substitution-Models) available in IQ-TREE)
 >
-> * Look at the tree in `turtle.fa.iqtree` (You can also download the output files and visualise the tree `turtle.fa.treefile` in a tree viewer software like Figtree).
+> * What are the AIC/AICc/BIC scores of this model and tree?
 >
-> * Compare the tree with the published tree ([Chiari et al., 2012]).
-Are they the same or different?
+> * Look at the tree in `turtle.fa.iqtree` or visualise the tree `turtle.fa.treefile` in a tree viewer software like FigTree.
+What relationship among [three trees](#1-input-data) does this tree support?
 >
-> * If different, where are the difference(s)?
+> * What is the ultrafast bootstrap support (%) for the relevant clade?
 >
-> * Look at the boostrap supports.
-Which branch(es) have a low support?
+> * Does this tree agree with the published tree ([Chiari et al., 2012])?
 {: .tip}